nmsa/tma-framework-m/development/server/README.md

 For every observation in data received, one row in the database is generated with the following format: probeId,resourceId,type,descriptionId,time,value.
 Each one of these fields is saved in one column in the table created in database.

-The second option  presented in the menu of script configures the Testing Mode in Apache Flume.
-In this mode, Apache Flume saves in a log file, and a SQL query can be used to insert the observations in all types of SQL databases.
+The second option presented in the menu of the script configures the Testing Mode in Apache Flume.
+In this mode, Apache Flume saves in a log file presented in `/home/kubernetes/Desktop/testingmode` folder, a SQL query that can be used to insert the observations in all types of SQL databases.
+To change the previous directory, you just need to replace the directory in line 43 of [`flume.yaml`](https://github.com/eubr-atmosphere/tma-framework-m/blob/master/development/server/flume/flume.yaml) file.

 ## Testing